erikdubois/Sardi/README.md

 https://github.com/numixproject/numix-icon-theme-circle.

 You should install it as fall-back theme.
+It is a just in case scenario.
 Follow the steps described there.

 In the end you will have 4 icon themes